Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Conclusions and Outlook

-At ambient pressure, two distinct density wave orders, charge density wave (CDW) and spin density wave (SDW), were detected.
-NPD experiments revealed a magnetic peak below 140~K, confirming the presence of SDW order. $\mu$SR studies identified the SDW transition at $T_{\rm SDW} \simeq 132$~K and suggested a second magnetic transition at $T^\ast \simeq 90$~K. Importantly, the magnetic wave vector $(0, q_{\rm s}, 0)$, with $q_{\rm s} = 0.574(5)$, remained unchanged across the two magnetically ordered states, with the transition at $T^\ast$ most likely attributed to a subtle change of the magnetic structure.

-The incommensurate nature of the SDW-ordered state was established through both NPD and $\mu$SR experiments.
-An incommensurate magnetic peak at $(0, 0.574, 2)$ was observed, along with an Overhauser-type magnetic field distribution in the field domain (corresponding to a zeroth-order Bessel function in the time domain).
-Zero-field $\mu$SR experiments demonstrated an abrupt change in the internal fields at $T_{\rm SDW}$, consistent with a first-order-like magnetic transition.
+At ambient pressure, two magnetic transitions are identified at $T_{\rm SDW} \simeq 132$~K and $T^\ast \simeq 80$--$90$~K. The incommensurate nature of both magnetic states is confirmed by zero-field $\mu$SR experiments through the observation of an Overhauser-type magnetic field distribution in the frequency domain (corresponding to a zeroth-order Bessel function in the time domain).
+An abrupt onset of internal fields indicates a first-order-like character of the transition at $T_{\rm SDW}$.

-The muon stopping sites and dipole-field calculations suggest the possible presence of a small magnetic moment on the inner Ni layers and indicate that the moments likely lie in the $ab$-plane above $T^\ast$, before subtly distorting and acquiring a $c$-axis component at lower temperatures.
+Muon stopping site and dipole-field calculations suggest the presence of a small magnetic moment on the inner Ni layers and indicate that the magnetic moments likely lie within the $ab$-plane above $T^\ast$, gradually acquiring a $c$-axis component at lower temperatures.

-Specific heat measurements revealed distinct anomalies at $T_{\rm SDW}$ and $T^\ast$, supporting the bulk nature of these transitions.
-Additionally, the CDW order was evidenced by an anomaly in the resistivity curve, with $T_{\rm CDW}$ coinciding with $T_{\rm SDW}$, consistent with previous studies\cite{Zhang_NatCom_2020}.
+The CDW order is evidenced by an anomaly in the resistivity curve, with $T_{\rm CDW}$ coinciding with $T_{\rm SDW}$, consistent with previous studies~\cite{Zhang_NatCom_2020}.

-Under applied pressure, the resistivity and $\mu$SR experiments revealed the suppression of all transitions, including the two magnetic transitions ($T_{\rm SDW}$ and $T^\ast$) and the CDW transition.
-The pressure coefficients for these transitions are nearly the same $\simeq -13$~K/GPa, and the SDW and CDW transitions remained closely intertwined under increasing pressure.
-The phase diagram constructed from these results is presented in Fig.~\ref{fig:Phase-Diagram}, highlighting the suppression of density wave transitions with pressure.
-This behavior contrasts with the two-layer RP nickelate La$_3$Ni$_2$O$_7$\cite{Khasanov_La327_arxiv_2024}, where external pressure enhanced the separation between SDW and CDW transitions, whereas in La$_4$Ni$_3$O$_{10}$, these transitions remain closely linked.
+Under applied pressure, both resistivity and $\mu$SR measurements reveal the suppression of all transitions, including the two magnetic transitions ($T_{\rm SDW}$ and $T^\ast$) and the CDW transition.
+The pressure coefficients for these transitions are nearly identical, $\simeq -13$~K/GPa, and the SDW and CDW transitions remain closely intertwined under increasing pressure.
+The onset of magnetic ordering ($T_{\rm m,onset}$) decreases more slowly than the SDW ordering temperature, suggesting that magnetic fluctuations -- acting as precursors to static magnetic order and detectable by $\mu$SR -- are effectively enhanced under pressure.